Kari-Genomics-Lab/iDeLUCS/README.md

 If the above does not work, try seeing what different versions of python are inside `/opt/homebrew/opt/pyqt@5/lib` and try linking to a different version.

-## Example datasets
+## Running iDeLUCS

 We provide several datasets to test the perfomance of iDeLUCS to find meaningful genomic signatures for organisms in different kingdoms and at different taxonomic levels.

-### Running iDELUCS on example datasets
+But the process is similar on the user's own data.

 Clustering a dataset with grouth truth:
 ```